techgrounds/cloud-assignments-E28MS/Assignments/Cloud/ALB and Autoscaling.md

 It took a while to figure out why I couldn't connect to the Apache web server landing page but once I re-configured the Frontend IP and associated the Backend Pool with the VMSS, this was succesful.

+The second challenge I faced was how to manually run a stress test by logging in remotely to my VM.
+I reviewed YouTube videos, searched online forums and then resorted to looking at a previous student's GitHub repository and discovered that there is a stress command!
+Genius!

+I didn't look any further as I wabt  and asked ChatGPT to put together a tuturial as I know knew how to phrase my question correctly to get helpful input.

 ##  Results